snowdj/econometrics-7/_posts/2016-10-11-networks-conference.md

+---
+layout: post
-# Berkeley/CeMMAP Conference on Networks
+title:  "Berkeley/CeMMAP Conference on Networks"
+date:   2016-10-11
+categories: Matching
+use_math: true
+---

 We are very excited to welcome conference attendees to Berkeley on November 4th and 5th.
 A _preliminary_ conference program can be found below.
 Please contact [Bryan Graham](bgraham@econ.berkeley.edu) with any corrections or possible scheduling conflicts.
 If we have forgetten someone please let us know and we will do our best to make adjustments.

 We've got a great group of speakers, from the statistics, econometrics and machine learning communities, scheduled.